 Homework assignments will be evaluated and graded on a scale of 0 to 100.

 Specific requirements and grading criteria are documented in a grading rubric provided with each homework assignment.
-Late assignments will be reduced by 10 points per week late.

 One re-submission is permitted for grades below 85.
 If the resubmission results in a better grade, that grade will be substituted for the previous grade.
-The highest grade for resubmissions is a 95.
+The highest grade for resubmissions is a 90.

 One examination will be given.
 Assignments are submitted in softcopy by uploading on-line on the date due.
+The exam will be evaluated and graded on a scale of 0 to 100.

 Specific expectations and grading criteria are documented in the exam grading rubric which will be used to provide feedback for each part of the assignment.
-Late submissions will not be accepted.

-Resubmissions are not accepted for the exam.
+Late submissions and Resubmissions are not accepted for the exam.

 The Group Project will require students to apply the skills developed throughout the course to the development of an Enterprise Systems Engineering process model.
 Each team will deliver a final project report and a presentation.
-Submit the final report and presentation in softcopy by uploading to Blackboard.
+Submit the final report and presentation in softcopy by uploading to Canvas.

 The project will be evaluated and graded on a scale of 0 to 100.